-Even as the prophets from earliest times spoke of Him,

-And our Lord Jesus Christ Himself taught us,

-And the creed of the fathers has handed down to us.
+Even as the prophets from earliest times spoke of him, And our Lord Jesus Christ himself taught us, And the creed of the fathers has handed down to us. ¶ 106.
+NORMATIVE STANDARDS FOR WESLEYAN WITNESS.

-¶ 106.
-CONSTITUTIVE STANDARDS.
 As is the case in many Christian communities, we recognize additional statements of faith that are consistent with the creedal tradition of the church universal, but which also express our church's particular emphases and concerns, as well as our theological heritage of faith.
-These constitutive standards embody the "faith once for all entrusted to the saints" (Jude 3) and serve as a bulwark against false teaching, providing the framework for the praise of God in our teaching (orthodoxy), the development of our collective theology, and the launching point for our living and service (orthopraxis).
+These constitutive, normative standards embody the "faith once for all entrusted to the saints" (Jude 3) and serve as a bulwark against false teaching, providing the framework for the praise of God in our teaching (orthodoxy), the development of our collective theology, and the launching point for our living and service (orthopraxis).
 Recognizing the complementary streams of the Methodist and the Evangelical United Brethren faith communities, both the Articles of Religion and the Confession of Faith define the doctrinal boundaries of our church, until such time as a combined Articles of Faith may be approved by the church.

 1. THE ARTICLES OF RELIGION OF THE METHODIST CHURCH.
-Thirty-

-Nine Articles of Religion were finalized in 1571 to define the doctrine of the Church of England.
-When Methodism emerged as a church, independent of the Church of England two centuries later, John Wesley abbreviated the formulation to 24 Articles.
-An additional article dealing with the duty of Christians to civil authority was added by the Methodist Episcopal Church when it was formed in 1784.
-The Articles were officially adopted by the General Conference of 1808, when the first Restrictive Rule was also implemented, and revised by the Uniting Conference of 1939 when three Methodist communions within America became one.
+Thirty- Nine Articles of the Church of England were ratified in their final form in 1571 during the reign of Elizabeth I. They reflect both the concerns of the English Reformation and the comprehensive nature of the established church.
+As the United States emerged as an independent nation, Wesley revised the Articles in 1784 for the Methodist work in America.
+His twenty-four Articles reflect both his theological commitments and his desire for doctrinal clarity, shortening some articles and deleting others if they could be easily misread.
+The Methodist Episcopal Church added an additional article dealing with the duty of Christians to civil authority.
+The Twenty-Five Articles were officially adopted by the General Conference of 1808, when the first Restrictive Rule was also implemented, and revised by the Uniting Conference of 1939 when three Methodist communions within America became one.
 The Twenty-Five Articles are as follows: